 With over 250 million monthly active users, LinkedIn is one of, if not the biggest, B2B networking platforms out there.
-Which is why LinkedIn’s newest video advertising feature is such a big deal.
+Which is why LinkedIn’s newest video advertising and distribution feature is such a big deal.

 Check this out: While beta testing video ads with over millions of users prior to their launch earlier this year, LinkedIn was able to determine that user engagement with video ads was three times longer than the average image sponsored ad.

 Here’s a breakdown of how video advertising on LinkedIn works and why you can’t leave it out of your video marketing strategy.

 Thanks to LinkedIn’s new video functionality, you’re now able to easily upload video content directly to the LinkedIn website instead of including a third-party link, like one from YouTube.
 We’ll cover the specs later, but the important part is you can now not only post videos to your personal or company pages, but you can advertise with them, as well!

 There are two main ways to use LinkedIn video ads.
 The first is through a Sponsored Content campaign, which is posted as part of your company page’s social presence.
 Instead of attaching itself to a separate video as a pre-roll ad, Sponsored Content video ads live directly in your LinkedIn newsfeed.
 Think of it like a Facebook sponsored post that shows up on your company’s timeline (similar to when you ‘Boost’ a regular post).

 The second option is a Direct Sponsored Content video ad.
 Direct Sponsored Content is a targeted video ad for specific audiences, similar to the way most Facebook ads function.
 Because of the wealth of information LinkedIn users provide about their professional lives, LinkedIn’s built-in analytics tracking has a lot of options, allowing you to search for customized audiences based on company name, industry, job title, seniority, or skills.